wikimedia/operations-debs-trafficserver/doc/sdk/adding-statistics/viewing-statistics-using-traffic-line.en.rst

   specific language governing permissions and limitations under the License.

 ..
-XXX: This documentation seeems to be dupplicated from the admin docs.
+XXX: This documentation seems to be duplicated from the admin docs.

 To view statistics for your plugin, follow the steps below: